ShuoYangRobotics/Cerberus/README.md

 Our goal is to achieve low-cost minimum sensing on legged robots (sensing suites only has one IMU, one stereo camera, leg joint sensors.
 Total cost <$1000).

+The contribution of this work is adding body velocity calculated from leg joint sensors.
 This odometry is based on the VINS-Fusion, one of the most popular visual inertial odometry.
-The contribution of this work is adding body velocity
+Additional to VINS's image and IMU measurement model, we add joint sensor calculated velocities.
+It is tricky to get this additional measurement right, because leg joint sensors and foot contact sensors are noisy.

 Here are two videos comparing the performance of the VILO and the VINS-Fusion:
 [![video1](https://img.youtube.com/vi/jq9ijL9z3RI/0.jpg)](https://www.youtube.com/watch?v=jq9ijL9z3RI)